falkr/ttm4115/pages/unit-1-setup/teamwork-1.md

 In the Team for the course, there is a **public** channel for your Team (called *Team XX*, so for instance *Team 01* for Team 01).
 It is public so other can send you files and messages, we need that later in the course.

 Store all your documents in the 'Shared' section of your team's channel.
-For **each unit, you first need to create a folder, for example Unit 01** for the first unti.
+For **each unit, you first need to create a folder, for example Unit01** for the first unit.

 ### Create a Team Reflection Document